Help with rising living costs

 • Children and young people in early years settings, schools and colleges will continue to receive free school meal equivalent support ahead of school holiday periods.
 This discretionary scheme is currently funded at the rate of £15 per holiday week per eligible child or young person and typically comes in the form of a supermarket voucher or digital equivalent.

+Those eligible in schools or colleges are those lower income families also eligible for means-tested free school meals or in the case of early years.
 In early years, those eligible attend participating providers and are in receipt of two-year-old funded places or those three and four-year-old children who attract Early Years Pupil Premium.

 For further information you should contact your child’s school or nursery directly.